 The one thing you’ll need to consider is using it alongside artificial lighting.
 Natural light tends to be warmer, so use an additional warm light source.

-If you don’t, you’ll notice challenges when trying to color correct it through white balance.
+If you don’t, you’ll notice challenges when trying to colour correct it through white balance.

 Ambient lighting allows you to capture atmospheric portraits.
 When we talk about this style of lighting, it is usually associated with natural light.